andy-lai-57blocks/DevGenius/README.md

 ## Ad Monetization

 ### Google AdSense Integration
-DevGenius is ready for Google AdSense monetization with:
+One Toys is ready for Google AdSense monetization with:
 - **MREC (300x250)** ad placement on each page
 - **Responsive design** that works on all devices
 - **Non-intrusive placement** that doesn't affect user experience